 She sits on the steering committee for The National Association of Street Arts (NASA) and is a member of The Independent Street Arts Network (ISAN).
 In 2017, she was selected by ISAN to attend Fresh Streets #2, an international seminar on the development of street arts in Porta, Portugal.

 As a singer, Sonya collaborates with musicians and musical directors, and features on several soundtracks for theatre shows.
-She is currently developing a new collaborative project, The Greyhounds, with pianist John Ellis (Cinematic Orchestra), cellist Sarah Dale (Ukulele Orchestra of Great Britain) and Ian Fletcher (Trad Folk Collective).
+She is currently developing a new collaborative project, The Greyhounds, with pianist John Ellis (Cinematic Orchestra), cellist Sarah Dale (United Kingdom Ukulele Orchestra) and Ian Fletcher (Trad Folk Collective).
 As inspiration, The Greyhounds draw upon Anne Briggs’ 1960s recordings of traditional ballads.

 Since moving to West Yorkshire, her enthusiasm for fresh air and inclusive access to arts has sparked a series of self-initiated events, workshops, games and a Shed of Dreams.